-One of Europe’s largest and heaviest mammals, the Eurasian (or European) brown bear can still be found in the mountainous regions of Spain.
+One of Europe’s largest and heaviest mammals, the Eurasian (or European) brown bear can still be counted as one of Spain’s top wild animals in the mountainous regions of the country.
 In the Pyrenees, along with the French border, there are just a handful of bears (perhaps as few as 30) remaining, though thanks to conservation measures they are now on the increase.
 But in the Cantabrian mountains of northern Spain, in the neighbouring provinces of Cantabria and Asturias, there are two populations of bears numbering about 250 individuals in total.
 Brown bears weigh between 85 and 200 kg, with the females being noticeably smaller and lighter than the males, and can reach two metres in length.
 Despite their large size, these are shy and elusive animals, so are rarely seen, except with the help of an expert guide.
 In the wild, brown bears live to about 25 years old.
 Check out which local wildlife specialists could show you a Eurasian Brown Bear here.

 Credit: Manuel A. González – More Than Birds